A white-throated sparrow at Malcolm X Park © Nicole Kit

 Did you find an injured or baby bird?

-If you find an injured or baby bird in DC, please contact Humane Rescue Alliance or City Wildlife.
+If you find an injured or baby bird in DC please contact City Wildlife, DC’s only wildlife rehabilitation center.

 Do you have other general questions about birds?
 Check out Tucson Audubon’s FAQs or send us an email.